khannavidur/es/README.md

 # es
-ES wrapper for bulk insert, search,etc.

-# Todo
+A wrapper that helps you play with *Elastic Search* APIs using events.
+Abiding by the Keep It Simple Silly ( *KISS* ) principle, its for, you know, *search*.
+​
+#*Key Features*
- - Bulk insert should be able to have bulk threads configurable before insertion, keep bulk active + queue in control
+> - Bulk insert has bulk threads configurable before insertion, keeps bulk active + queue in control
- - Search and bulk should be able to understand responses
- - Bull insert should have tcp no_delay type of mode where bulk requests should be buffered or NOT
- - ORM layer search  ( if possible)
- - CLI option for cluster reallocation stopping and starting , threadpool control, node close , and IF possible graceful restart of a node
+> - Implementation of Callbacks.
+> - Support for private certificates with passwords
+​
+#APIs Supported
+> - Scan and scroll
- -
+> - Bulk (all modes)
+​